gambitproject/gambit/doc/pyapi.rst

       information set.

       :param rational: If :literal:`True`, probabilities are represented using rational numbers; otherwise double-precision floating point numbers are used.
-      :raises: :literal:`NotImplementedError` if the game does not have a tree representation.
+      :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

 .. py:class:: Infoset